 It’s also important to talk with the child after time-out is over, and make sure that they understand why they were in trouble.
 No one wants to feel like they’re getting in trouble for no reason at all, especially with a babysitter.
 Always make sure to get on the child’s level while you’re chatting with them.
 I usually start the conversation by saying, “Okay, time-out is over.
 Do you understand why we had to do a time-out?”
 This allows the child the opportunity to think about what happened, as well as realize that you are not just picking on them to be mean.
 No one likes a mean babysitter.

 Finally, always make sure to inform the parents of any behavioral issues you experience while babysitting.
 A child’s bad behavior is not your fault, and I promise you that the parents will thank you for letting them know that little Timmy lied to you, or Charlotte pushed her sister over.
 Be sure to explain how you dealt with the situation, and be confident in doing so.
-As a babysitter, you have to establish ground rules and discipline is a huge part of doing that.
+As a babysitter, you must establish ground rules and discipline is a huge part of doing that.